troycomp/redis-geo/README.md

 ## Import Geonames dataset

-To populate Redis with useful GEO data we'll import the [geonames.org postal data](http://download.geonames.org/export/zip/) which provides the zipcodes of all US cities as well as their useful longitude and latitude coordinates.
+To populate Redis with useful GEO data we'll import the [geonames.org postal data](http://download.geonames.org/export/zip/) which provides the zip codes of all US cities as well as their useful longitude and latitude coordinates.

 The dataset is maintained in a tab-delimited `US.txt` text file which we do a fresh import of using the